Hanson-Sun/music-esolang/README.md

 Some definitions listed below:

-- (5,4): wrappers to indicate the start/end of a function/the entire program
+- (5,4): wrappers to indicate the start/end of a function body
 - (8): end of statement
 - (3): comment wrappers
 -